adsanderson/adamsanderson-blog/src/posts/2025-02-22-acceptance-tests-and-playwright.md

 So having a way of writing down **what** the system does, independent of any specific interface, is incredibly liberating when creating acceptance tests.

-The 4-layer test model, championed by Dave Farley in Continuous Delivery, provides a clear structure for acceptance testing.
+The 4-layer test model, championed by Dave Farley in Continuous Delivery[^1] [^2] [^3], provides a clear structure for acceptance testing.
 Playwright and its test runner give us the perfect foundation for implementing this model.

 ### Four layer separation of concerns model